kubedb/docs/docs/guides/mysql/update-version/minorversion/standalone/index.md

 my-update-minor-standalone   UpdateVersion   Successful   3m57s
 ```

 We can see from the above output that the `MySQLOpsRequest` has succeeded.
-If we describe the `MySQLOpsRequest`, we shall see that the `MySQL`, `StatefulSet`, and its `Pod` have updated with a new image.
+If we describe the `MySQLOpsRequest`, we shall see that the `MySQL`, `PetSet`, and its `Pod` have updated with a new image.

 ```bash
 $ kubectl describe myops -n demo my-update-minor-standalone